A closer look at DJI's Osmo Pocket camera

 If you're looking to take pictures instead of video, the Osmo Pocket offers 4- and- 9-image panoramas, on top of the regular 12-megapixel single shots.
 DJI says its goal is to combine its hardware and software to offer an ideal companion for creators who are always on the move, who want something more than what the camera on their smartphone can give them.
 That's why it's putting so much faith on the Osmo Pocket's intelligent imaging features, like ActiveTrack and FaceTrack.
 With those, the camera can follow particular subjects or lock in on a specific individual.

 We'll put the Osmo Pocket through its paces in the coming weeks.
 But if you're eager to get one now, you can pre-order from DJI's site for $349 (shipping December 15th).
 It's a little cheaper than its main competition, GoPro's Hero7, though we'll soon find out if it turns out to be just as good.
+For starters, it's not waterproof (there's a case add-on), so that's already an area where GoPro has an advantage.